 In the beginning, you want to plant the seeds.
 In this first step you are exploring what a CLC will look like in your community.
 Take time to explore what CLCs look like in other communities and imagine how it would look in yours.
-Identify the needs you have to address and explore what resources you have access to.
-This is where you can dream big - pie in the sky big.
+Identify the needs to address and explore the resources you have access to.
+This is where you can dream big - pie-in-the-sky big!
 Imagine all the great programming and partnerships you can create through your CLC.